NRLParticipation/NRL-Cookbook/docs/administrators/referee-roster.md

 ---

-## Low complexity: Referee Assignment Prompt
+## Low complexity: Referee assignment prompt

 Use this when you have a single weekend draw and need a quick referee allocation.